We need to make a start now on moving more people with fewer vehicles.

 As well as the Golden Mile, 15 of our suburban shopping centres are 30km/h zones.
 There are also 40km/h speed limits through the main Newtown shopping area, along Oriental Parade and around Miramar Peninsula.

 Extending the 30km/h speed limit to other busy streets is consistent with this.
-It will also make it easier for people to know what speed they should be travelling.
+It also makes it easier for people to know at what speed they should be travelling.

-Christchurch’s central city has a 30km/h speed limit and Auckland Council will be doing the same in 2020.
+Christchurch’s central city has a 30km/h speed limit and Auckland Council has done the same.
 Many cities in Europe, the USA and Australia have lower speed limits.

-A 30km/h speed limit would be consistent with the Government’s policy statement on land transport, which aims to create a more equitable and safer transport network, and the draft national road safety strategy, Road to Zero.
+A 30km/h speed limit is consistent with the Government’s policy statement on land transport, which aims to create a more equitable and safer transport network, and the draft national road safety strategy, Road to Zero.